creativenucleus/tic-80-demo-workshop/readme.md

 Also see [Tiny Code Christmas](https://tcc.lovebyte.party/) for a brilliant set of short tutorials in TIC-80 and another fantasy console, [PICO-8](https://www.lexaloffle.com/pico-8.php).

+[The Sizecoding wiki](http://www.sizecoding.org/wiki/TIC-80) collects together some techniques.

 ### Livecoding

 Some selected examples in [Demozoo's Livecoding section](https://livecode.demozoo.org/)

 Look out for regular Byte Jams (see Field-FX in the community links below) and the competition version (timed/restricted length) Byte Battles in demo parties.

+### Other

+PS Enough made a [general demoscene getting started doc](https://github.com/psenough/teach_yourself_demoscene_in_14_days).
+When you're a bit more embedded, they produce [monthly reports](https://www.youtube.com/@psenough) on the demoscene, featuring releases and demoparties.

 ### Communities